satokibi44/AttractingContributors-Anime/README.md

 1. Where is the love - The Black Eyed Peas
 2. Love Story - Taylor Swift
 3. The Pussycat Dolls - Buttons (Official Music Video) ft.
 Snoop Dogg
-4. Ta ley see dum
+4. Ta ley see dum - Lula
 5. It's a Sin - Pet Shop Boys